 Are you visiting Amsterdam?
 Make sure to include a stop at the Rijksmuseum (pronounced ‘rikes museum’), one of Europe’s top art museums, at Museum Square in Amsterdam’s city center.

 The Rijksmuseum, Amsterdam, is the Dutch national museum housing an extensive collection of artistic masterpieces and artifacts from the Middle Ages through the present day.
-It focuses on masterpieces from Dutch history, such as The Night Watch by Rembrandt van Rijn, as well as various works by Vincent van Gogh and Johannes Vermeer and other artists from the Dutch Golden Age.
+It focuses on masterpieces from Dutch history, such as Rembrandt van Rijn’s The Night Watch, as well as various works by Vincent van Gogh, Johannes Vermeer, and other artists from the Dutch Golden Age.

 Opened over 100 years ago, the Rijksmuseum has become one of Europe’s leading cultural institutions and one of the most visited Amsterdam museums.
 The gallery features a vast collection of art by the world’s greatest painters and other important cultural works that must be witnessed in person if presented with the opportunity.